A Foodcentric Life

 • Pinterest

-Here's a way to use summer's bounty of tomatoes and zucchini.
+Here's a great way to use summer's bounty of tomatoes and zucchini-by making a zucchini tomato casserole.
 Add this to your zucchini casserole recipes file.
-Layers of red ripe tomatoes and zucchini baked with a vegan cheese herb topping; the best of summer vegetables all in one dish.
+Layers of red ripe tomatoes and zucchini baked with a crunchy parmesan cheese herb topping; the best of summer vegetables all in one dish.
 Tomato and zucchini casserole is a great summer side dish.
-And it's dairy-free, gluten-free and grain-free.
-If you enjoy dairy, finish it with fresh grated Parmesan.
+It's naturally gluten-free and make it dairy-free if preferred.

 tomato zucchini casserole | AFoodCentricLife.com